serverlessworkflow/specification/use-cases/automated-data-backup/README.md

 ### Goals

 - **Automated Backups:** To facilitate automated backups of critical database data without manual intervention, ensuring regular data protection.
-- **Data Security:** To ensure that backup files are securely uploaded to a reliable storage solution (Minio).
+- **Data Security:** To ensure backup files are securely uploaded to a reliable storage solution (Minio).
 - **Efficiency:** To streamline the backup process, reducing the time and effort required to perform database backups.

 ### Preconditions